 After having such success 3D printing a Load Sensor holder, I decided to have a go at a plastic part that would help keep the top and bottom plywood pieces aligned.

-My plan is to drive a nail down through the top of the top plywood circle.
+My plan is to drive a nail down through the center of the top plywood circle.
 Then whenever I need to place the top plywood circle on the bottom one, I can get close enough to center that the nail will be somewhere inside the 1.5″ diameter cone in the Centering Guide.
 From there, the sides of the cone should guide the nail to the center of the bottom plywood circle.
 Then the top and bottom pieces will be aligned.

 At least that’s the theory.
 We’ll see.